-The Department of Security staff meet the needs of patrolling, communications, crime prevention, traffic/parking, and investigations related to the safety and security needs of the Lipscomb community.
-The staff is comprised of qualified personnel, many of whom have prior law enforcement experience or military backgrounds in addition to the personal skills and talents which aid in their work as the Department of Security officers.
-The Department of Security officers attend in-service training, as well as regular recertification training in CPR and first aid.
-All security officers are registered with the State of Tennessee as armed security officers.
+The Lipscomb University Department of Security strives to create and maintain a safe and secure environment for the entire Lipscomb community by having officers on duty 24 hours a day, 7 days a week, 365 days a year.
+The Lipscomb University Department of Security team meets the needs of patrolling, communications, crime prevention, traffic/parking, and investigations related to the safety and security needs of the Lipscomb community.
+The staff is comprised of highly qualified personnel, many of whom have prior law enforcement experience or military backgrounds in addition to the personal skills and talents which aid in their work as Lipscomb University Department of Security officers.
+These officers attend annual in-service training, as well as regular recertification training in CPR and first aid.
+All Lipscomb University Department of Security officers are registered with the State of Tennessee as armed security officers.

-The Lipscomb community is encouraged to report all campus crimes to the Department of Security immediately.
-The Department of Security officers observe and report violations of laws and University policy and coordinate enforcement of those laws and policies with other campus, local, state and federal authorities.
-The Department of Security conducts a preliminary investigation of any reported incident and refers it to the appropriate law enforcement agency, when necessary or mandated.
-The Department of Security meets regularly with both the Metro Police Department and other University security departments in the Middle Tennessee area.
+The Lipscomb community is encouraged to report all campus crimes to the Lipscomb University Department of Security immediately.
+Lipscomb University Department of Security officers are available to respond immediately to emergency situations and/or reports of criminal activities and to provide security to the campus.
+The Lipscomb University Department of Security Dispatch Center is located in the basement of Beaman Library, and those needing to report any emergency situation should call 615-966-7600.
+Lipscomb University officers observe and report violations of laws and University policy and coordinate enforcement of those laws and policies with other campus, local, state and federal authorities.
+They conduct a preliminary investigation of any reported incident and refers it to the appropriate law enforcement agency, when necessary or mandated.
+In addition, Lipscomb University Department of Security officers meet regularly with both the Metro Police Department and other university security departments in the Middle Tennessee area.

-The Department of Security does allow victims and/or witnesses to report crimes on a voluntary, confidential basis.
-However, the caller ID available on all the Department of Security phones does not allow for complete anonymity.
-Incidents of harassment or potential self-harm/injury may be reported anonymously through the "report an incident" tab of the Lipscomb University website (located on the bottom of the homepage), or the LipscombReady app.
+Victims and/or witnesses may report crimes on a voluntary, confidential basis.
+However, the caller ID available on all Lipscomb department phones does not allow for complete anonymity.
+Incidents of harassment or potential self-harm/injury may be reported anonymously through the "report an incident" link on the Lipscomb University website (located on the bottom of the homepage), or the LipscombReady app.
 Victims or witnesses may also contact Nashville Crime Stoppers at (615) 74-CRIME (615-742-7463) to report crimes anonymously.
 There is currently not a policy for those who choose not to report a crime, or who are unable to do so.

-All appropriate violations of state or federal criminal law that come to the attention of the Department of Security are reported in a timely manner to the appropriate law enforcement agency for investigation and disposition.
-Individuals may report incidents directly to the appropriate government agency, but Lipscomb encourages that all crimes occurring on campus or involving students be reported to the Department of Security.
-The Department of Security responds to crime at Lipscomb in much the same way as an urban law enforcement agency would respond; however, because they serve as security officers and not police officers, the Department of Security officers do not have the legal authority to arrest, except that right which is granted to every private citizen.
+All appropriate violations of state or federal criminal law that come to the attention of the Lipscomb University Department of Security are reported in a timely manner to the appropriate law enforcement agency for investigation and disposition.
+Individuals may report incidents directly to the appropriate government agency, but Lipscomb encourages that all crimes occurring on campus or involving students be reported to the Lipscomb University Department of Security.
+Department personnel respond to crime at Lipscomb in much the same way as an urban law enforcement agency would respond; however, because they serve as security officers and not police officers, Lipscomb University Department of Security officers do not have the legal authority to arrest, except that right which is granted to every private citizen.

-The Department of Security has many sources of information on crime prevention and personal safety available.
-A public crime log is available in the Department of Security office providing statistical reports of all campus crimes.
-Security alerts are sent via text message, email, and other communication channels when immediate notification of a crime is necessary.
+In addition, the Lipscomb University Department of Security has many sources of information on crime prevention and personal safety available.
+A public crime log is available in the Lipscomb University Department of Security office providing statistical reports of all campus crimes.
+Security alerts are sent via the Lipscomb Ready app, email, and other communication channels when immediate notification of a crime is necessary.